Elderberry in Pregnancy – Is It Safe?

 6. Nutritional Value

 Elderberries are wholesomely nutritious.
 Besides having antioxidants, they are a rich source of proteins, carbohydrates, phytosterols, fatty acids, and many vitamins and minerals.
-These promote the overall wellbeing and good health of an individual.
+These promote the overall well-being and good health of an individual.

 7. Neuroprotective

-The dark and black-purpled colored elderberries are an excellent source of compounds anthocyanins that help protect the nerves and the brain.
+The dark and black-purpled colored elderberries are an excellent source of anthocyanins that help protect the nerves and the brain.

 Healthy Recipes Using Elderberry for Pregnant Women

-Elderberry has for long been cultivated for its use in wine, jams, juices.
+Elderberry has long been cultivated for its use in wine, jams, and juices.
 However, its therapeutic benefits stand out.
 Here are some recipes to consume elderberries in different forms that can be cooked easily at home to reap the benefits.
 Do consult your doctor before you choose to consume them to suit your dietary requirements.
 You can also ask the doctor if Elderberry tea is safe during pregnancy.

 1. Elderberry Jam